Mullin v. Al Otro Lado: District court

-In 2017, the immigrant-rights organization Al Otro Lado, Inc. together with thirteen individual asylum-seekers filed a putative class-action complaint in the U.S. District Court for the Southern District of California, challenging CBP's “metering” policy.
-They alleged that when asylum-seekers reached a land port of entry but were instructed to remain on the Mexican side due to “capacity” constraints, CBP unlawfully withheld the inspection or processing required by the INA and the Administrative Procedure Act (APA).
+In 2017, the immigrant-rights organization Al Otro Lado, Inc. together with thirteen individual asylum-seekers filed a putative class-action complaint in the U.S. District Court for the Southern District of California, challenging CBP's "metering" policy.
+They alleged that when asylum-seekers reached a land port of entry but were instructed to remain on the Mexican side due to "capacity" constraints, CBP unlawfully withheld the inspection or processing required by the INA and the Administrative Procedure Act (APA).
 The complaint included claims under APA § 706(1) for withholding agency action, APA § 706(2), the INA's inspection and asylum-eligibility provisions, the Alien Tort Statute, and the Due Process Clause of the Fifth Amendment.
 The district court denied in relevant part the government's motion to dismiss, concluding that the plaintiffs stated a valid claim that CBP's metering practice could violate the INA's inspection duties.

-Following class certification and cross-motions for summary judgment, the district court in September 2021 granted summary judgment in the plaintiffs’ favor on the APA § 706(1) and Due Process claims, holding that the metering policy unlawfully withheld inspection or asylum-processing obligations.
+Following class certification and both parties motioning for summary judgment, the district court in September 2021 granted summary judgment in the plaintiffs' favor on the APA § 706(1) and Due Process claims, holding that the metering policy unlawfully withheld inspection or asylum-processing obligations.
 It reserved the APA § 706(2) claim, which it did not reach.
-In August 2022, the court entered a final judgment declaring that the government may not deny inspection or asylum processing to noncitizens “in the process of arriving in the United States at Class A Ports of Entry” absent express statutory authority, and issued a permanent injunction prohibiting application of the later “Asylum Transit Rule” to affected class-members and ordering reopenings of past denials.
+In August 2022, the court entered a final judgment declaring that the government may not deny inspection or asylum processing to noncitizens "in the process of arriving in the United States at Class A Ports of Entry" absent express statutory authority, and issued a permanent injunction prohibiting application of the later "Asylum Transit Rule" to affected class-members and ordering reopenings of past denials.